parveen-daffodil/au-privacy-policy/privacy_policy.md

 Contractor may collect, use, hold and disclose Personal Information in order to:

 {{PI uses}}

-- to enable Customer to use Contractor's services
-- to peform analytics of typical use of Contractor's services
-- to communicate with the Customer
-- to send marketing and promotional messages to Customer
-- to run contests or other promotional activities
-- to consider employment applications
-- to comply with the law
-- to enforce agreements with third parties
-- to process payments
-- anything else?

 PATXXX: Additional optional clause for using PI for direct marketing since it's legislatively complicated? (both Privacy Act and SPAM act)